sourcegraph/about/content/blogposts/blog-post-starter-pack.md

   <a href="https://www.sourcegraph.com/search">Check out Sourcegraph Search!</a>
 </div>

-Instead of linking images, please link the image's caption.
-This will allow our Figure components to be more accessible to screen readers.
+Instead of linking images using Markdown, please use the Figure component.
+This will allow our images to be more accessible to screen readers.
 To add a link to an image, provide a `caption` and `link` property to the `Figure` component.

 <Figure
   src="https://storage.googleapis.com/sourcegraph-assets/blog/default_hero_social.png"